 Mojo Marinade

-I wanted to talk a little bit about my Mojo Marinade.
-I’ve looked at a lot of Mojo recipes and most of them are done in a blender, and that’s fine.
-I’m using a food processor and the reason is, the Mojo Marinade ends up having a lot more texture.
+I want to talk a little bit about my Mojo Marinade.
+I’ve looked at a lot of Mojo recipes, and most of them are done in a blender, and that’s fine.
+I’m using a food processor, and the reason is, the Mojo Marinade ends up having a lot more texture.
 I’m definitely “team texture”.
 You can see the tiny flecks of all the ingredients throughout the marinade.

 Mojo Marinade